-Due Date

-Diabase extended option payment Within one year \$ 100

-One to two years \$ 100

-Two to three years \$ 50

-September 2, 2017 \$ 629

-Operating lease - premises Refer to Note 13 in the 2015 Audited d Consolidated Financial S tatements
+Due Date December 31, 2016 Diabase extended option payment Currently being negotiated September 2, 2017 \$ 250,000 \$ 628,500 Operating lease - premises Refer to Note 9 in the 2016 Audited Consolidated Financial Statements

 As described above, management is continuing to actively pursue additional ways to realize on the potential of its assets or secure financing in order to continue to provide funds for operations in light of the current difficult economic circumstances.
-Flow-through financings do not provide the funding necessary to meet corporate or foreign expenditures which do not qualify for flow-through eligibility.
-The significant cost to maintain and comply with regulatory requirements for the Company's public listing cannot be financed with flow-through shares.
-Cash received from the Company's options as well as from sales of marketable securities are "hard" dollars and can be utilized without restriction; however, none of the options are "in-the-money".
+Flow-through financings can be used for domestic work programs but do not provide the funding necessary to meet corporate or foreign expenditures which do not qualify for flow-through eligibility.

-The Company presently has no specific options in place to secure funding although management continues to hold discussions on securing financing or potential sale of assets.
+The Company presently has no specific options in place to secure funding although management continues to hold discussions on securing financing and on the potential sale of assets.
 There are no assurances that the Company will be successful in obtaining any form of financing on a timely basis or on reasonable or acceptable terms, or at all.
 If the Company cannot obtain financing or otherwise improve liquidity, then the Company's treasury will be depleted and it will be unable to fund continuing operations and corporate administration costs.